 In this paper published on NIH site in 2020, male hypogonadism is an increasingly prevalent condition that affects people’s quality of life and health, growth hormone secretagogues (GHS) have emerged as a potential therapy for some of the symptoms of male hypogonadism, although current data on their efficacy largely remain lacking.
 This paper examines the existing literature on the use of GHS, which includes sermorelin, growth hormone-releasing peptides (GHRP)-2, GHRP-6, ibutamoren, and ipamorelin.

 Beyond the androgen receptor: the role of growth hormone secretagogues in the modern management of body composition in hypogonadal males

 NOTE: These products are intended for laboratory research use only.
-Sermorelin peptide for sale is not intended for personal use.
-Please review our Terms and Conditions before ordering.
+Sermorelin for sale is not intended for personal use.
+Please review and adhere to our Terms and Conditions before ordering.